Marine Velvet Disease

-Prevention Prevention is truly the best way to treat marine velvet disease.
+Prevention is truly the best way to treat marine velvet disease.
 We know that this disease is extremely contagious, widespread, and targets stressed fish.
-This disease most commonly shows up in newly purchased fish but will then often spread to other fish in the tank.
+This disease most commonly shows up in newly purchased fish and then spreads to other fish in the tank.
 Remember that adding a new fish to a tank is stressful for the existing inhabitants as well, and if a new fish comes in with an existing case of marine velvet disease, many of the other fish in the tank could develop the disease.
 Quarantining new fish is one of the best things you can do to maintain the health of your tank and is critical in preventing outbreaks of marine velvet disease.
 A quarantine period of a few weeks in a properly functioning quarantine tank will allow the aquarist enough time to ensure the new fish is not harboring velvet or ich.
-In addition, quarantined fish can be hand fed, isolated from aggressive fish, and treated, if necessary, allowing them to get through this high stress time in the best possible condition.
+In addition, quarantined fish can be hand fed, isolated from aggressive fish, and treated if necessary, allowing them to get through this high stress time in the best possible condition.
 The first several weeks after entering the new home is the highest period of mortality and disease in marine fish.
 It is impossible to be too careful or spend too much time or effort during this critical time period.
 Amyloodinium is a common and deadly disease, but if proper quarantine procedures are followed coupled with early recognition and treatment, you can hopefully avoid the damage caused by this disease.
+References

 Faifield, T.A.
 Commonsense Guide to Fish Health.
-Barrons, New York; 2000. |
+Barrons, New York; 2000.
+Related Articles

 |